 Those businesses that can get cheaper finance over more favourable terms are in a stronger position than those that don’t.
 Those that don’t will pay more for the finance, so more of their money is being used to repay the borrowing and therefore, with all other things being equal, will be less profitable.
 If you are less profitable than a competing business that doesn’t mean you don’t have a good business.
 It does mean that your competitor has more money to invest and grow even stronger so over time should outgrow your business.
 The more profits the business has the more money that business has to pay higher salaries and benefits to attract the best people and more money to invest in the systems and processes that will drive that business forward.

 Making Business Decisions

 Are you making business decisions based on up to date or historic numbers?
-If your numbers are up to date you will know what profits you had in the last month or quarter depending on the frequency you prepare management accounts.
-If there was a sudden dip in profits you will be able to see where that came from and make decisions that can help you rectify it.
-You will also be able to analyse other key numbers in the business such as your gross margin, your wages percentage to sales and other key numbers for your particular business.
-This can throw out all sorts of useful information such as a wages cost that is above normal, good profitability but little cash in the bank, average cost of servicing a customer and lots more.
+If your numbers are up to date you will know what profits you had in the last month or quarter.
+It depends on the frequency you prepare management accounts.
+If there was a sudden dip in profits you will be able to see where that came from.
+And make decisions that can help you rectify it.
+You will also be able to analyse other key numbers in the business such as your gross margin.
+Your wages percentage to sales and other key numbers for your particular business.
+This can throw out all sorts of useful information such as a wages cost that is above normal.
+Good profitability but little cash in the bank, average cost of servicing a customer and lots more.
 Based on these numbers you can then decide to change things so

 - You work on staff numbers, staff shifts and rosters